aleksanderkoder/FuryMusic/README.md

 > Test user credentials: testuser, testpass

 > NOTE: There are certain issues found in non-chromium browsers related to uploading tracks.
-This will be fixed.
+This will be fixed in later versions.

 ## Screenshots